dartmouth-cs52/dartmouth-cs52.github.io/lectures/10_redux/index_slides.md

 * if open append message in messages Views
 * if chat tab is focused or messages is open - decrement unseen
 * complex login living in multiple places
-* imperative lots of steps with checks
+* imperative code with lots of steps with checks